Hermit

 Schematic diagram of custom wiring harnessSchematic Diagram

-Headlight shell wiring routed through the front fork
+Harness for headlight shell routed through front fork

 I wrapped the new harness using a specially designed vinyl tape from British Wiring.
 The tape has no adhesive, and therefore won't ooze sticky tape goo when heated by summer temperatures and engine heat.
 Instead, this tape clings to itself and each winding holds the previous one in place, with the ends secured by a short piece of electricians' tape.